gitlabhq/gitlabhq/doc/user/project/cycle_analytics.md

       (first assignment, any milestone, milestone date or assignee is not required)
 - **Plan** (Board)
-    - Median time from giving an issue a milestone or label until pushing the first commit
+    - Median time from giving an issue a milestone or label until pushing the first commit to the branch
 - **Code** (IDE)
-    - Median time from the first commit until the merge request is created
+    - Median time from the first commit to the branch until the merge request is created
 - **Test** (CI)
     - Median total test time for all commits/merges
 - **Review** (Merge Request/MR)